 Wayne Thiebaud became an American icon as the artist who dragged thick layers of paint across canvases, depicting still-life cakes and desserts.
 He also painted large-scale portraits, Northern California landscapes, and San Francisco cityscapes, where streets become vertiginous exercises in geometric abstraction.

-While living briefly in New York in the late 1950s, Thiebaud become friends with Abstract Expressionist painters including Elaine and Willem de Kooning and Franz Kline.
-The artist spent much of his childhood in Long Beach, California, where he still has a house in, which was the subject of a series of paintings that he populated with bathers.
+While living briefly in New York in the late 1950s, Thiebaud became friends with Abstract Expressionist painters including Elaine and Willem de Kooning and Franz Kline.
+The artist spent much of his childhood in Long Beach, California, the subject of a series of paintings that he populated with bathers.
 This theme permeates art history, from Paul Cezanne to David Hockney.

 Thiebaud’s paintings capture a distinctly coastal experience, with a Utopian sensibility and idyllic landscapes in which figures play and relax on the soft sand, amid crashing waves on the dreamy coastline.
 In 2007, a survey exhibition at the Laguna Art Museum emphasized the artist’s life on the California coast; it was an autobiographical pursuit that underscored the show’s title American Memories.
 Likewise, the show focused on Thiebaud’s vast body of work and his stylistic changes that punctuated different time periods.